jhrush/homePage/README.md

 >sh installForFirefox.sh

-then go to about:preferences and click home.
+then go to about:preferences and click Home in the sidebar

 change the home url to a custom url at: